b-pardi/Marker-Tracker/README.md

 ### Frame Preprocessor

 - Must select a video to edit first
-- Provides preprocessing parameters on video frames.
+- Provides ability for setting custom preprocessing parameters on video frames.
 Allows users to fine-tune sharpness, contrast, and brightness sliders.
+Advanced options are also available for binarization and smoothing.
 Users can preview the effects of these adjustments in real-time.
 - Select a checkbox to enable that process.
 Boxes left checked when the window is closed will be saved and applied when you use the video.

 ### Timelapse Accountability